 Hi, I am Danielle Safonte and will be your instructor this term.
-I am teaching this course with fellow instructor and computer scientist Dr. Michael Curry.
-Catch him on Slack and Piazza!
+I am teaching this course with fellow instructor and Dr. Samarendra Hedaoo.
+Catch us on Slack and Piazza!

 I live on the east coast in New Jersey, recently moved from Brooklyn, NY.
 I have been a professor both for on campus courses and online courses at NYC College of Technology and Brooklyn College for many years now.
 I am excited to join the Oregon State team with you here online.